 |Weight||96kg (15st 1lb)|

-He landed seven from eight against Scotland at Twickenham in the opening RBS 6 Nations Championship match this year, became man of the match and then kicked four out of six as Ireland were beaten 12-6 in Dublin.
+He landed seven kicks from eight attempts against Scotland at Twickenham in the opening RBS 6 Nations Championship match last year, became man of the match and then landed four out of six as Ireland were beaten 12-6 in Dublin.
 Owen had an identical return against France in late February, having also become the Aviva Premiership Player of the Month for January 2013.
+His 14 tackles against Scotland at Murrayfield in February 2014 were the most by an England player and the following month, he amassed 22 points against Italy in Rome, his highest total in an individual Test match.

 Three days after being nominated alongside All Blacks Richie McCaw and Dan Carter and Frédéric Michalak of France, as the 2012 IRB Player of the Year, he played a vital role in England’s record win over New Zealand and scored 17 points, including his first dropped goal in Tests.
-By mid March 2013, he had also amassed 388 points in 43 Premiership matches for Saracens.
+His maiden try followed in the 20-13 win over Australia at Twickenham last November and by the end of last season, he had amassed 608 points in 62 Premiership matches for Saracens.

 Owen had added to his two appearances for the 2011 Grand Slam England U20 side with another four in the IRB Junior World Championship in Italy.
 He landed five penalty goals and converted the only try of the Aviva Premiership final by James Short when Saracens won the title for the first time, by beating Leicester Tigers 22-18, at Twickenham in May 2011.